CloudLabs-MOC/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/CloudLabs.AI/Module_14_Lab_b.md

    ```

 1. From the Cloud Shell pane, run the following to create a variable storing the value of resource group that will host all resources that you will provision in this lab:
- `Note : Replace the Deployment-id with your deploymnet id given in environment detail page`
+ `Note : Replace the Deployment-ID with your deployment id given in environment details page`

    ```sh
    export RESOURCE_GROUP_NAME='az30309a-labRG-Deployment-ID'